U1 to J1

 Is your child growing up healthy?

-The healthy growth of their child is particularly close to parents' hearts.
-In the course of development, the pediatrician is an important partner.
-The services for early detection and preventive care as well as vaccinations to protect against infectious diseases are free of charge.
+The healthy growth of their child is particularly important to parents.
+The pediatrician is an important partner during the child's development.
+Services for early detection and preventive care as well as vaccinations to protect against infectious diseases are free of charge.

 U1 bis U9